Virginia Giuffre: Launch of civil lawsuit: Virginia Giuffre v. Alan Dershowitz (2019)

+Additional civil cases

 Virginia Roberts affidavit (2014)

 Giuffre filed court papers in Florida in January 2015, stating that Epstein trafficked her to Prince Andrew and Alan Dershowitz.
 In a sworn affidavit, she claims Maxwell worked as Epstein's madam.
 In April 2015, a federal judge ruled that Giuffre could not join the federal Crime Victims' Rights Act lawsuit, and her affidavit was stricken from the case.

 Virginia Giuffre v.
 Ghislaine Maxwell (2015)

 As a result of Giuffre's allegations and Maxwell's comments about them, Giuffre sued Maxwell for defamation in federal court in New York in September 2015.
 After much legal confrontation, the case was settled under seal in June 2017 with Maxwell reportedly paying Giuffre "millions".

-Virginia Giuffre v.
-Alan Dershowitz (2019)

-In April 2019, Giuffre filed a federal civil defamation lawsuit against Alan Dershowitz in New York.

-Giuffre was first represented by David Boies but Dershowitz had him removed from the case as he claimed that members of the law firm could be called to witness in the trial.
-She was subsequently represented by lawyer Charles Cooper.
-Boies filed a separate defamation lawsuit against Dershowitz for implying that Boies had pressured Giuffre into making false claims.
+On January 8, 2024, the court unsealed documents related to this lawsuit, totaling 4,553 pages and revealing the names of over 150 people connected to Epstein.